 Example

 Let us dive into an illustrative example from cognitive psychology to grasp the practical application of cross-tabulation.
-Imagine we are conducting a study to analyze the relationship between working memory capacity (WMC) and attention level among participants.
+For example, imagine that we are want to study the relationship between working memory capacity (WMC) and attention level among participants.
 We can create a contingency table that showcases the frequency distribution of the memory task outcomes across different attention levels.
-Cross-tabulation can help us uncover associations and patterns between working memory and attention.
+Cross-tabulation can help us find associations and patterns between working memory and attention.
 Here is a simple crosstab:

 From the table, we observe that: